talmolab/stac-mjx/README.md

 conda activate stac-mjx-env
 ```

 Our rendering functions support multiple backends: `egl`, `glfw`, and `osmesa`.
-We show `osmesa` setup as it supports headless rendering which is common in remote/cluster setups.
+We show `osmesa` setup as it supports headless rendering, which is common in remote/cluster setups.
 To set up (currently on supported on Linux), execute the following commands sequentially:
    ```
    sudo apt-get install libglfw3 libglew2.0 libgl1-mesa-glx libosmesa6
    conda install -c conda-forge glew